-Please note: All students participating in study abroad programs will be charged a Study Abroad Fee of $100, in addition to the program costs.
-Students will also be required to purchase Student Travel Insurance ($25 for programs of 2 weeks or less, or $50 per month) as well as the Study Abroad Fee, will be posted to each student's UW account.
+Please note: All students participating in study abroad programs will be charged a Study Abroad Fee of $140, in addition to the program costs.
+Students will also be automatically enrolled in the UW Student Travel Insurance.
+The cost for insurance ($25 for programs of 2 weeks or less, or $50 per month) as well as the Study Abroad Fee, will be posted to each student's UW account.
 Program costs listed below do not include UW tuition, the Study Abroad Fee, or cost of insurance.